The subconvexity problem for Rankin-Selberg and triple product L-functions: Local preparations

 \subsection{More preparations for Whittaker model and matrix coefficient}

 Here we briefly review known results on the Whittaker function and matrix coefficient for newforms.
 Let $\pi$ be an irreducible smooth representation of $\GL_2(F)$ with trivial central character.
 In particular $\pi$ is unitary.
 Any element $\varphi\in \pi$ can be associated to a Whittaker function $W_\varphi$ in the Whittaker model of $\pi$.
+For asymptotic purposes, we assume either $2\nmid q$, or $c(\pi)$ is large enough when $2|q$.

 \begin{lem} The unitary pairings on $\pi$ can be given in the Whittaker model as follows:

 \end{lem} In the following we give explicit formulae for Whittaker functions. \begin{defn} For $W\in \pi$ a Whittaker function, denote